12 Days (after) Christmas

 For children it is an amazing feeling to receive, and giving to others is great too.
 However, giving a away possession that was once very special is another set of feelings altogether!
-Before and after Christmas I had my five-year-old gather old toys together to give away.
+Before and after Christmas I had my son gather old toys together to give away.
 It’s funny how before Christmas he was only able to choose a handful of toys to give away.
 After Christmas he was able to choose many more!
 Start them early!

 1/5.
 On the eleventh day of Christmas my parent gave to me… the concept of volunteering.

 Continuing with the idea of charitable work, plan an activity where you both give your time for the benefit of others.
 Whether it be helping a neighbor, donating money or food, or participating in an organized event, your child will learn a lot from you, build good character, and you will both create memories.